-To assist in this collaboration, parents/guardians submit any directives outlined on legal documents, such as guardianship and/or specific power of attorney, during the application process.
+To assist in this collaboration, parents/guardians submit any directives outlined on legal documents, such as guardianship and/or specific power of attorney, during the application process and any time updates are made to these directives.
 These documents are reviewed, discussed as needed for clarity, and followed throughout the student's participation in the BUILD program.

 In general, once students enter a post-secondary institution, students "own" educational data.
-This is detailed in Bethel's description of the Family Educational Rights and Privacy Act (FERPA).
+This is detailed in Bethel's description of the Family Educational Rights and Privacy Act (FERPA) (https://drive.google.com/file/d/1mmvahkvs3LHIdp2_uVml_lc1zdj7uNVf/view/?usp=sharing).
 Students' educational information is legally protected by FERPA.
 Bethel University routinely receives requests from a student's parent, spouse, guardian, other relative, or friend to discuss or disclose student educational records.
 To protect student records privacy and comply with federal laws (i.e. FERPA), the "guests" are allowed access to student education records after the student has given authorization through a FERPA waiver, by establishing a proxy, and/or as directed by other legal documents.
 This authorization may be established or revised at any time beginning 45 days before the first term of enrollment.
 Information regarding these releases is shared with families at the Admitted Student Overnight Events.
 When students' Bethel Community Accounts are activated, specific directions are provided in the summer update.

-Questions regarding responsibilities, limitations, and communication of information are often related to the areas of academics, finances, campus life, spiritual formation, and transportation.
+Questions regarding responsibilities, limitations, and communication of information are often related to the areas of academics, finances, spiritual formation, and transportation.
 These topics are addressed below, with additional details in other sections of the handbook.